dmp3799/ME396P_Final_Project/README.md

 ### 3. 50 Epoch Visualization
 - Download VisualizeResults_Final.py
-- Download all_data_a.csv to same directory as above.
+- Download all_data_a.csv to same directory as above
-- Download evaluation_trial_a_4.csv to same directory as above.
+- Download evaluation_trial_a_4.csv to same directory as above.\
+- if not installed already, `pip install scipy` and `pip install matplotlib`
-- Run script.
+- Run script

 ### 4. Bonus!
 Stick Figure Simulation
 - Download StickFigSim_Final.py